teuton-software/teuton/docs/learn/27-run_file.md

 In the above example, localhost does not complete its targets 100% because the last target is set to run remote only.

+## Warning about remote names

+Local `script/show.sh` file is copied to remote machine as `tt_script_show.sh`, and then `run_file` execute `tt_script_show.sh`.

+* The `tt_` prefix is added to mark files that have been automatically uploaded as result of `run_file` action.
+When test finished these files can deleted.
+* The folder name becomes part of the remote file name.
+Because at the moment it is not possible to create directories on the remote computer in a platform-agnostic way.

 # DSL: upload

 `upload` is a dsl instruction, whose purpose is to upload files to the remote host.